djm34/sgminer-jpc/README.md

 ## Introduction

-This is the updated version of SPH SGMINER to support AdvSHA3 Secure Hashing Method.
+This is the updated version of SPH SGMINER to support Jackpotcoin Secure Hashing Method.

-AdvSHA3
+JHA(Jackpotcoin Hashing Algorithm)

    1 round SHA3 (Keccak) input hashing with
-   9 rounds random using 4 (BLACK, JH, GROESTL, SKEIN) candidates hashing methods are applied,
+   6 rounds random using 4 (BLACK, JH, GROESTL, SKEIN) candidates hashing methods are applied,

    It is the most secure hashing method, using ALU and Internal Memory of GPU to reduce the power consumption.